 Will It Help Hemorrhoids?

 Many people think you can get rid of hemorrhoids by putting some apple cider vinegar on a cotton ball and applying it to the swollen bumps on your bottom, but this is not the case.
-The initial sensation may feel cooling and soothing, but ACV is acidic and will burn your skin, which will make your symptoms worse.
+The initial sensation may feel cooling and soothing, but apple cider vinegar is acidic and will burn your skin, which will make your symptoms worse.
 How do you treat hemorrhoids?
 Take a sitz bath.
 Talk to your doctor about eating a high fiber diet, taking stool softeners, and pursuing other treatments if you need them.

 An Antioxidant Boost